 Here at Truth Legal, our naturalisation clients come to us with a variety of different concerns.
-The two we see most often are the CSI problem, and excess absences from the UK.
+The most common problem we see is excess absences from the UK – the subject of this article.

 Let’s start with something positive:

 If you’re applying for British citizenship and have spent too many days outside the UK, there is still hope for a successful application.
-Read on for our top tips on how to get your British citizenship, even if you have excess absences and fall outside the absences thresholds.
+Read on for our top tips on how to get your British citizenship, even if you fall outside the absences thresholds.

 As always, if you need to talk to someone about this or any other immigration concern, please get in touch with the Immigration team at Truth Legal today.